rstacruz/til-2020/posts/drafts/another-look-at-tailwind.md

   @include shadow(25%); /* Probably even worse, oh no! */
 }
 ```

+Parametric mixins aren't possible with Tailwind, and this is by design.

 > **Next:** Let's look at how this might be implemented in Tailwind.